Damai-SHAKTI/Number-Guessing-Game-Console/README.md

 # A simple customizable number guessing game in windows (Console)
-This is a project sample of number guessing game for beginners.
+This is a C# project sample of number guessing game for beginners.